Im2008/Ian_2025/index.md

     constructor(meta_data) {
       this.tID = null;
       this.positionX = 0;
+      this.positionY = 0; // Track vertical position for jumping
+      this.isJumping = false; // Prevent multiple jumps
       this.currentSpeed = 0;
       this.marioElement = document.getElementById("mario");
       this.pixels = {{pixels}};
       this.interval = 100;
       this.obj = meta_data;
+      this.gravity = 10; // gravity value for jumping
+      this.jumpHeight = 150; // height of the jump
+      this.jumpSpeed = 10; // speed of the jump
       this.marioElement.style.position = "absolute";
+      this.marioElement.style.bottom = "0px"; // Start at the bottom (ground level)
     }

     animate(obj, speed) {